nadimaiza/CNN_multiclass/README.md

 The best-performing model achieved an accuracy of 88% on the test set.
 This demonstrates the potential of CNNs for fashion image classification.

 Model	Test Accuracy
-Baseline CNN	81%
+Baseline CNN	83%
-Improved CNN	85%
+Improved CNN	11%
 Advanced CNN	88%
-Future Work
-Experiment with more advanced architectures like ResNet or EfficientNet.
-Perform hyperparameter tuning using techniques such as grid search or Bayesian optimization.
-Incorporate techniques like transfer learning to further improve accuracy.
-Acknowledgments

 Special thanks to:

 PyTorch for the deep learning framework.